Local Tomography of Large Networks under the Low-Observability Regime: Numerical Experiments

 \section{Numerical Experiments}

 We are now ready to present the results of the numerical experiments.
-In Figure~\ref{fig:Figsim1}, we display the (empirically-estimated) topology-recovery probability, with reference to an overall network with number of nodes $N$ ranging from $10$ to $200$, and for the case of a Laplacian combination rule with $\rho=0.8$.
-The observable network is made up of $S=10$ nodes.
+In Figure~\ref{fig:Figsim1}, we display the (empirically-estimated) topology-recovery probability, with reference to an overall network with number of nodes $N$ ranging from $10$ to $200$, and for the case of a Laplacian combination rule with $\rho=0.9$ and $\lambda=0.95$.
+The observable network is made up of $S=10$ nodes and the connections within the latent part (and between the latent and observable nodes) are drawn according to an Erd\H{o}s-R\'enyi model with connection probability $p_N=2\log(N)/N$.

 We see that the probability of correct recovery gets close to $1$ as $N$ increases for all the considered scenarios: parametric {\em versus} $k$-means thresholding, and empirically estimated truncated correlation matrices (as in~\eqref{eq:empir0} and~\eqref{eq:empir1}) {\em versus} known truncated correlation matrices.
 We notice that the recovery probability curve is not monotonic.
 Such behavior matches perfectly our theoretical results, as we now explain.
 First, when $N=S=10$ (first point in Figure~\ref{fig:Figsim1}), all the network is observed, and in view of~\eqref{eq:R1nR0n} (and the comments that follow this equation) the recovery probability must be equal to $1$.
 Second, Theorem~$1$ ensures that a probability of correct recovery equal to $1$ must be also attained asymptotically (in $N$).
 Accordingly, since the error probability curve starts from the value $1$, and converges to $1$ as $N$ increases, the non-monotonic behavior exhibited in Figure~\ref{fig:Figsim1} makes sense.